splitio/javascript-client/README.md

 ## Development mode

-In order to simply the startup, please execute the `./scripts/development.sh`, the script will do all the necessary steps to:
+In order to simplify the startup, please execute `npm run dev`.
+The script will do all the necessary steps to:

 1- Install dependencies.
 2- Link packages to be used locally.